Location: Lotte Arai Resort

 | Ticket type | adult | Seniors (60 years and older) | Juniors (junior high and high school students) | Children (elementary school age and younger) |

-| 1 day ticket | 4,900 yen (Saturdays, Sundays, and holidays) 3,500 yen (weekdays) *December 27th to January 5th are treated as holidays | 3,300 yen | 3,300 yen | 1,500 yen |
+| 1 day ticket | 4,900 yen (weekends and holidays) 3,500 yen (weekdays) *December 27th - January 5th are treated as holidays | 3,300 yen | 3,300 yen | 1,500 yen |

 | Afternoon half-day ticket (12:00 - end of service) | 3,500 yen | - | - | - |

-| Family time | 4,900 yen *After purchasing an adult one-day ticket, add a LINE friend and show the "LINE Family Coupon" screen to get one child free *Excluding January 3, 4, 10, 11, February 7, 8, 21, and 22, 2026 | - | - | - |
+| Family time | 4,900 yen *After purchasing an adult 1-day ticket, add us as a LINE friend and show the "LINE Family Coupon" screen to get one child free. *Excluding dates: January 3, 4, 10, 11, February 7, 8, 21, 22, 2026 | - | - | - |

 [Hokkaido]

-Rusutsu Resort | RUSUTS RESORT
+Rusutsu Resort |RUSUTS RESORT

 Over 40% of the field is ungroomed and the scale is huge